khess1/Data-Science-Blog-Post/README.md

 ### Motivation

 The motitvation for this project stems from the fact that AI is increasingly becoming apart of our daily lives, from the use of Chat GPT to self-driving cars.
-Because of this, many people are concerned that AI could take over jobs that humans do, particularly those in software development.
-As a result, I was wondering what software developers think of AI and whether they feel threatened by it.
+As a resul, many people are concerned that AI could take over jobs that humans do, particularly those in software development.
+Therefore, I was wondering what software developers think of AI and whether they feel threatened by it.

 ### Libraries

 The code for this project is contained in the 'Data_Science_Blog_Post.ipynb' file in this repository.
-To be able to run the code, please install the install the following libraries:
+To be able to run it, please install the install the following libraries:

 * NumPy
 * Pandas